biobakery/Maaslin2/README.md

 1. Data output files
     * ``all_results.tsv``
-        * This includes the same data as the data.frame returned.
+        * This includes the same data.frame returned by the MaAsLin2 function.
         * This file contains all results ordered by increasing q-value.
-        * The first columns are the metadata and feature names.
+        * The first two columns are metadata and feature names.
-        * The next two columns are the value and coefficient from the model.
+        * The next two columns are the metadata value (i.e. name of the tested level for categorical metadata and name of the variable for continuous metadata) and pairwise feature-metadata beta coefficients from the model.
-        * The next column is the standard deviation from the model.
+        * The next column is the standard deviation of the corresponding beta coefficient.
-        * The ``N`` column is the total number of data points.
+        * The ``N`` column is the total number of samples per feature.
-        * The ``N.not.zero`` column is the total of non-zero data points.
+        * The ``N.not.zero`` column is the total of non-zero samples per feature.
-        * The pvalue from the calculation is the second to last column.
+        * The p-value derived from the Wald's test is the second to last column.
-        * The qvalue is computed with `p.adjust` with the correction method.
+        * The q-value is computed with `p.adjust` with the user-defined correction method (default is BH).
     * ``significant_results.tsv``
         * This file is a subset of the results in the first file.
-        * It only includes associations with q-values <= to the threshold.
+        * It only includes associations with q-values below the user-defined threshold (default is 0.25).
     * ``residuals.rds``
-        * This file contains a data frame with residuals for each feature.
+        * This file contains a data frame with Pearson residuals per feature.
     * ``maaslin2.log``
-        * This file contains all log information for the run.
+        * This file contains all log information from the full MaAsLin2 run.
         * It includes all settings, warnings, errors, and steps run.
 2. Visualization output files
     * ``heatmap.pdf``
         * This file contains a heatmap of the significant associations.
     * ``[a-z/0-9]+.pdf``
-        * A plot is generated for each significant association.
+        * A plot is generated for each pairwise significant association.
         * Scatter plots are used for continuous metadata.
-        * Box plots are for categorical data.
+        * Box plots are plotted for categorical data.
-        * Data points plotted are after normalization, filtering, and transform.
+        * Data points plotted are after normalization, filtering, and transformation.

 ### Run a Demo ###